Permalink: Purpose

-Comparing with PURL
+PURL

 Both permalink and PURL (persistent uniform resource locator) are used as a persistent URL, and redirect to the location of the requested web resource.
 The main differences in the concepts are about domain name and time scale: PURL uses an independent dedicated domain name, and is intended to last for decades; permalinks usually do not change the URL's domain, and are intended for use on timescales of years.

-Permalinks and versions
+Versioning

 On Wikipedia, a permanent link to a specific version of an article is obtained from the "Permanent link" entry in the toolbox.

 Many blogging and content management systems do not support versioning of content, that is, if an entry is updated, a uniquely accessible version is not created.
 Thus, in the context of these systems, a permalink may refer to different content over time.
 In the context of systems that support versioning, such as most wikis, a permalink is commonly understood as a link to a specific version.
 Here, both the link itself and the resource it refers to should not change over time.

 MediaWiki, the software that runs Wikipedia, supports this type of permanent link.
 In its current implementation, old versions of specific articles, images, and templates are referenceable by unique unchanging URLs, though current entries may not use old versions of images and templates.
 Permanent links to specific versions are recommended for citing articles from sources such as Wikipedia and Wikinews, to ensure that the content remains unchanged for review.
 A reviewer can then view the cited revision, the current revision, and the differences between the two.